Optimal consumption under a drawdown constraint over a finite horizon: The Solution to the Dual Variational Inequality

 To study some properties of the free boundary in \eqref{eq:VIw}, let us first define

 \begin{proposition} There exists a function $T(s):(-\infty,+\infty)\rightarrow [0,T]$ such that

 and $T(s)$ is decreasing in $s$ such that

-In particular, $T(s)$ is strictly decreasing in $\{s ~ | ~ 0<T(s)<T\}$ and $T(s)$ is continuous in $s$. \end{proposition} \begin{proof} The conjectured free boundary $\omega^*(t)$ in Remark \ref{rmk:omega} and all the transformations in Section 2 imply that $\mathcal{G}_0$ is connected in $\tau$ direction.
+Particularly, $T(s)$ is strictly decreasing on $\{s ~ | ~ 0<T(s)<T\}$ and $T(s)$ is continuous. \end{proposition} \begin{proof} The conjectured free boundary $\omega^*(t)$ in Remark \ref{rmk:omega} and all the transformations in Section 2 imply that $\mathcal{G}_0$ is connected in $\tau$ direction.
 Note that $w(s,0)=0$, let us define

 By the definitions of $\mathcal{G}_0$ and $T(s)$, we get the desired result \eqref{eq:fG}.

 We next show the monotonicity of $T(s)$.
 By the variational inequality \eqref{eq:VIw}, we have